 The Himawari-8/9 satellites and their ground stations will be operated by Himawari Operation Enterprise Corporation (HOPE) — a special-purpose company (SPC) established under JMA's Private Finance Initiative (PFI) project.
 Observation data from the AHI (Advanced Himawari Imager) and DCP (Data Collection Platform) data will be transmitted through HOPE to JMA, which will process the information and disseminate products to users (Figure 31).

-Site diversity: Himawari-8/9 will use the Ka-band for AHI and DCP data downlink frequency, and will adopt the Ku-band for TT&C (Telemetry, Tracking and Command).
+Himawari-8/9 will use the Ka-band for AHI and DCP data downlink frequency, and will adopt the Ku-band for TT&C (Telemetry, Tracking and Command).
 To minimize the potential for negative data impacts from these bands, which both tend to be affected by rain attenuation, site diversity will be introduced by establishing two antenna sites (ASs).
 One will be in the Kanto region (the primary station) and the other will be in the Hokkaido region (the secondary station), meaning that their locations will be around 800 km apart and in different weather conditions.
-The two data centers (DCs) for processing data received will also be located in the Kanto and Hokkaido regions.
+The two data centres (DCs) for processing the data received will also be located in the Kanto and Hokkaido regions.

-Operation by HOPE: HOPE will operate the ASs and DCs.
+HOPE will operate the ASs and DCs.
 The ASs will house transmitting/receiving equipment including antennas with a diameter of 9 m, and the DCs will have equipment for satellite control and AHI/DCP data processing.
 AHI and DCP data received at ASs will be transmitted to DCs, where the former will be processed to create level 1a data (raw data with calibration/navigation parameters attached) and the latter will be converted for use with JMA's telecommunications system.
 The processed data will be transmitted to JMA's Meteorological Satellite Center (Tokyo) and its Osaka Regional Headquarters (Osaka).
 In the event that the primary station becomes dysfunctional, the secondary station will take over its operations.

-Operation by JMA: The MSC (Meteorological Satellite Center) will receive data from both the primary and secondary stations for preprocessing, and Himawari Standard Data, HRIT files and edited DCP data will then be produced and provided to users.
+The MSC (Meteorological Satellite Center) will receive data from both the primary and secondary stations for preprocessing, and Himawari Standard Data, HRIT files and edited DCP data will then be produced and provided to users.
 The Osaka Regional Headquarters will receive data from the secondary station only.
 In the event that the MSC system becomes dysfunctional (e.g., due to a malfunction caused by a natural disaster), data/products will be provided from Osaka.

 2) Tatsuya Kimura, "Up‐to‐date Information on the Japanese Next‐Generation Himawari‐8/9 Satellites for Users' Preparedness," May 13, 2013, URL: https://web.archive.org/web/20151017013336/http://www.wmo.int/pages/prog/sat/meetings/documents/EC-65-SideEvent-UserPrep_Doc_02_JMA.pdf